Fitus/Zaloha2.sh/DOCUMENTATION.md

     host.
 If &lt;backupDir&gt; is relative, then it is relative to the SSH login directory of the user on the remote backup host.

+<b>--sourceUserHost</b>=&lt;sourceUserHost&gt; indicates that &lt;sourceDir&gt; resides on a remote
+    source host to be reached via SSH/SCP.
+Format: user@host

 <b>--backupUserHost</b>=&lt;backupUserHost&gt; indicates that &lt;backupDir&gt; resides on a remote
     backup host to be reached via SSH/SCP.
 Format: user@host

 <b>--sshOptions</b>=&lt;sshOptions&gt; are additional command-line options for the
     SSH command, separated by spaces.
-Typical usage is explained in section Advanced Use of Zaloha - Remote Backup Mode.
+Typical usage is explained in section Advanced Use of Zaloha - Remote Source and Backup Modes.

 <b>--scpOptions</b>=&lt;scpOptions&gt; are additional command-line options for the
     SCP command, separated by spaces.
-Typical usage is explained in section Advanced Use of Zaloha - Remote Backup Mode.
+Typical usage is explained in section Advanced Use of Zaloha - Remote Source and Backup Modes.

 <b>--findSourceOps</b>=&lt;findSourceOps&gt; are additional operands for the FIND command
     that scans &lt;sourceDir&gt;, to be used to exclude files or subdirectories in